-February 2, 2015: Executive Summary for the Language Access Plan (coming soon in Spanish and other languages).
+April 28, 2015: Executive Summary for the Language Access Plan is now available in the following languages.

 Language access allows limited English proficient (LEP) individuals access to a wide range of services.
 As defined by the U.S. Department of Justice, LEP individuals are persons who do not speak English as their primary language and who may have a limited ability to read, write, speak, or understand English.